University racing teams compete against each other in Europe's most educational engineering competition

 READING TIME 3 MINS

 Each year Bosch partners with the Institute of Mechanical Engineers (IMechE) to put on Formula Student UK.
-The competition aims to develop enterprising young engineers, and encourage students to take up a career in engineering.
-University racing teams design and build cars that are put through a series of challenges, culminating in a three day final at Silverstone race track.
+The competition aims to develop aspiring young engineers, and encourage students to take up a career in engineering.
+University racing teams design and build cars that are put through a series of challenges, accumulating in a three day final at Silverstone race track.

 130 university teams